 Dog training is about the dog and the owner.
 While many trainers can easily get your dog to perform certain tricks, your puppy is likely to fall back into its old habits quickly.
 This is because training a puppy is only half the work – the other half involves you.

 Whether you are getting in-person or online puppy training, a major part of the process is teaching yourself how your puppy thinks and how you can nudge it towards certain behaviors while avoiding others.
 This is not just about respect but about the interactions that you have together.

 If you are not properly prepared to train your puppy, then no amount of offline or online puppy training will make a difference.
 Poor care or a bad routine might reinforce the wrong behaviors, and not knowing your dog can make it very hard to correct those things.

 There is also the fact that most puppy training is between the owner and the puppy.
 Your interactions will be unique, and they will have a personal relationship with you – one that you want to make positive at all costs.
 This can often mean spending a lot of time and effort getting to know how they think and react.

+Training is important whether you get a puppy from a breeder or rescue an older dog from the shelter.
 Finding good training techniques can be tough, especially if you have never trained a dog before.
 Often, knowing some basic examples helps a lot, as does getting outside help through online puppy training options.
 The more advice you can gather, the better.

 Sites like https://www.puppytrainedright.com/site/home are a good example, acting as a key place to start your training if you are stuck for ideas.
 It can be tempting to dive headfirst into your training ideas, but if they do not work, then you might only cause more harm to your dog’s behaviors in the long run.